 GEPN/MSN/DNP Students in Academic Difficulty

 In the GEPN, Masters and Doctor of Nursing Practice (DNP) programs, satisfactory academic progress is defined as a grade of Pass or higher in all required courses or a grade of Pass in Pass/Fail courses.
 If a student anticipates difficulty in satisfactorily completing course requirements, their academic advisor should be notified immediately.
 Satisfactory completion of all required courses in a given term is a prerequisite for progression in the program of study.
-Required courses are defined in the program’s plan of study.
-These program requirements are listed in the YSN Bulletin and website (https://nursing.yale.edu/masters-specialties).
+Required courses are defined in each program’s plan of study.
+These program requirements are listed in the YSN Bulletin and website (https://nursing.yale.edu/academics/master-science-nursing/masters-specialties).
 There are three possible actions that may be taken when a student is in academic difficulty.
-All are separate actions and may, but not necessarily, progress through three levels as defined in this policy: 1) An academic notification which may or may not lead to 2) an academic warning which may or may not lead to 3) academic probation.
+All are separate actions and may, but not necessarily, progress through three levels as defined in this policy: 1) An academic notification 2) an academic warning 3) academic probation.

-Written warning of the risk of failure must be provided to the student as soon as course evaluation procedures provide evidence that there is a risk.
+An academic warning is a written warning of the risk of failure.
+It must be provided to the student as soon as course evaluation procedures provide evidence that there is a risk.
+There is no official cutoff, it is up to the course lead faculty’s discretion to determine a student is at risk.
 The purpose of the academic warning is to provide the student notice of the risk of failure.
-Academic warning applies to students at risk for failure in classroom, clinical, or research activities.
+Academic warning applies to students at risk for failure in all courses.
 It is a faculty responsibility to maintain ongoing documentation of each student’s progress in courses.
 In academic courses, documentation of a student’s progress may be evident in written work grades, faculty comments on exams/projects, and faculty notes on classroom participation if that is part of the grade.
 In clinical practica, documentation may be evident in clinical objective checklists, comments on progress evaluations, faculty notes about observed practice, supervisory sessions, or reports of clinical staff working with the student.

 The warning should clearly detail deficit areas and, where appropriate, spell out the objectives the student is at risk for not meeting.
 The written warning should be discussed and sent to the student with a copy to the Division Chair, the Specialty Director or Program Director, the Academic Advisor, and the Associate Dean for Student Life and Belonging.
 The faculty member who issued the warning may request a meeting with the student.
-The faculty member and the student, in consultation with the clinical preceptor if applicable, should plan corrective action and this may include referral to YSN Academic Success Team for GEPN or MSN Students.
+The faculty member and the student, and if applicable the clinical preceptor, should plan corrective action and this may include referral to YSN Academic Success Team for GEPN or MSN Students.

 - The student may be withdrawn from the School.